Nastel/jkool-client-objc-tracking/README.md

 * enableErrors - will enable or disable the streaming of uncaught exceptions
 * enableActions - will enable or disable the streaming of actions
 * onlyIfWifi - will enable or disable streaming depending on if Wifi is available.

-## Streaming Crashes (optional)
+* tagToViewName - specify touches you wish to be tracked (please see 'Tracking User Clicks' below)

-If you wish to stream uncaught error exceptions, you can easily do so by adding the following to to your AppDelegate's Uncaught Exception Handler (an entire handler is given in case you don't already have one):
+## Streaming Crashes (optional)rror exceptions, you can easily do so by adding the following to to your AppDelegate's Uncaught Exception Handler (an entire handler is given in case you don't already have one):
 ```objective-c
 void onUnCaughtException (NSException *exception)
 {